syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

    > C:\Program Files\Syncfusion\Essential QuickTest Professional\<Version number>\

- When you have installed Essential QuickTest Professional in any other path, you need to give the correct path of the DLL in all the <DllName> tag.
-For example, if Essential QuickTest Professional is located in D:\Essential QuickTest Professional\<version number>, then the code should be as follows:
+ When you have installed the Essential QuickTest Professional in any other path, you need to give the correct path of the DLL in all the <DllName> tag.
+For example, when Essential QuickTest Professional is located in D:\Essential QuickTest Professional\<version number>, then the code should be as follows: